-ICCAT needs to improve measures and strengthen efforts to mitigate the bycatch of vulnerable species in both purse seine and longline fisheries.
+ICCAT needs to improve measures and strengthen efforts to mitigate the bycatch and maximize the post-release survival of vulnerable species in both purse seine and longline fisheries.
 In addition, science-based conservation and management measures to limit fishing mortality on sharks must be adopted and implemented.
-Data collection and reporting is essential; therefore, ISSF applauds ICCAT for adopting Recommendation 2016-13 on the Improvement of Compliance Review of Conservation and Management Measures Regarding Sharks Caught in Association with ICCAT Fisheries last year.
+Data collection and reporting is essential; therefore, ISSF applauds ICCAT for adopting Recommendation 2016-13 on the Improvement of Compliance Review of Conservation and Management Measures Regarding Sharks Caught in Association with ICCAT Fisheries.